cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/simplifiedlikelihood.md

 ## Validating the simplified likelihood approach

 The simplified likelihood relies on several assumptions (detailed in the documentation at the top).
-To test the validity for your analysis, statistical results between <sub><sup>COMBINE</sup></sub> and the simplified likelihood can be compared.
+To test the validity for your analysis, statistical results between <span style="font-variant:small-caps;">Combine</span> and the simplified likelihood can be compared.

 We will use the package [SLtools](https://gitlab.cern.ch/SimplifiedLikelihood/SLtools/-/blob/master/README.md) from the [Simplified Likelihood Paper](https://link.springer.com/article/10.1007/JHEP04(2019)064) for this.
 The first step is to convert the ROOT files into python configs to run in the tool.